Sadly, positive affirmations won’t always work for you.

 - Seek the advice of a therapist or life coach to guide you.

-Clear the brush in order to have an easier path to success.
+Clear the brush to have an easier path to success.

 5. Check in with yourself.

-If you experienced one of the main causes of low self-esteem and confidence as a child because you were fat and made fun of, and you’re afraid the same thing will happen to you now at the gym, tell yourself that most people won’t say anything directly to you.
+If you experienced one of the leading causes of low self-esteem and confidence as a child because you were fat and made fun of, and you’re afraid the same thing will happen now, tell yourself that most people won’t say anything directly to you.

 6. Enjoy pride.

-Instead, recognize that pride is a positive feeling that you deserve to feel – especially when you have worked hard to reach a goal.
+Instead, recognize that pride is a positive feeling you deserve—especially when you have worked hard to reach a goal.